mdechavez5/daily/README.md

 While Python is a good programming language to have under your belt, it’s not a standalone solution for web development.
 Python is a helpful addition to existing web programming languages, but can’t do much by itself.

 It could be considered a logical fallacy to say JavaScript is better because it’s been popular for a long time, but programming languages remain popular for good reason.
 That reason is functionality, reliability, and ease of use.
 JavaScript fulfills all of those requirements.

+## Programming languages serve different purposes
+Each time a new programming language is created, the goal is to improve on features like efficiency, debugging and memory management.
+Some of the older, foundational programming languages are useful but have some hefty drawbacks compared to new languages.

+Regardless of whether you’re partial to JavaScript, Python, Ruby, or Rust, each serves a purpose.
+Some languages overlap in functionality while others are more robust and provide better debugging.

+As a general rule, it’s good to learn the programming languages that are in high demand if you want a thriving programming career.
+That will require learning languages that aren’t necessarily the best, but if those languages serve a client’s needs, that’s where you’ll find your income.